bradykuo/OpenCV-Image-Processing-Application/README.md

 ```

 ## License
-This project is available under the MIT License.
-See the LICENSE file for more details.
+This project is available for academic and educational purposes.

 ## Acknowledgments
 - Based on OpenCV computer vision library